ViktorLaurens/MMMP/README.md

     └── requirements.txt

 ### config/
-The config/ directory, contains configuration files for various parts of your project, such as different setups for simulations, or planner parameters.
+Contains configuration files for various parts of your project.

+### docs/
+Contains documentation regarding the project.

+### examples/
+Contains various examples to demonstrate the project's capabilities.

+### models/
+Contains geometric models for robot classes.

+### planners/
+Contains path and motion planning algorithms.

+### res/
+Contains resources such as data files, images, and videos.

+### robots/
+Contains robot python classes.

+### sims/
+Contains simulation scripts.

+### tests/
+Contains test scripts.

+### utils/
+Contains tools and utilities.

 ## Contributing
 We welcome contributions to improve this project.
 Follow these steps to contribute: